 The nearest residences to facility activity are across Lackey Dam Road from the site entry.
 The nearest residence on Oakhurst Road is approximately 400 feet north of the north trailer parking area.
-Major sources of facility sound would be trucks entering and leaving the property, tractors disconnecting and moving trailers, tractor back-up alarms, facility conveyors and material handling equipment operating within the building, and forklifts loading and unloading pallets within trailers.
+Sources of stationary sound include rooftop building ventilation equipment and a ground mounted emergency generator.
+Sources of mobile equipment sound would be trucks entering and leaving the property, tractors disconnecting and moving trailers, tractor back-up alarms, facility conveyors and material handling equipment operating within the building, and forklifts loading and unloading pallets within trailers.